dajare/wolf_ggs/readme.md

 Also note:

 - main navigation in the header
-- 'perpetual' ('rolling') navigation in footer (always points left to parent page (if there is one), and right to any child pages (if there are any) from the current page
+- 'perpetual' ('rolling') navigation in footer: always points left to parent page (if there is one), and right to any child pages (if there are any) from the current page
 - images resize with screen size
 - both [dark][dk] and [light][lt] versions available; see lines 25-29 in the `GGS.html` (layout) file to set this option